Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Additional experiments on tabular data

 \subsection{Experiments with different seed set sizes}

-Our theory predicts that for a fixed labeling budget and an increasing see set size, the gap between the error with uncertainty sampling and uniform sampling vanishes.\footnote{Note that if the seed set size matches the labeling budget uncertainty sampling is trivially equivalent to uniform sampling, since no queries are issued.} We verify this insight experimentally in Figures~\ref{fig:larger_seed} and~\ref{fig:larger_seed_oracle}.
-Our empirical findings confirm the trend predicted by our theory: uncertainty sampling leads to better performance for large seed set sizes, but underperforms for small seed sets.
+Our theory predicts that for a fixed labeling budget and an increasing see set size, the gap between the error with margin-based sampling and uniform sampling vanishes.\footnote{Note that if the seed set size matches the labeling budget M-AL is trivially equivalent to PL, since no queries are issued.} We verify this insight experimentally in Figures~\ref{fig:larger_seed} and~\ref{fig:larger_seed_oracle}.
+Our empirical findings confirm the trend predicted by our theory: margin-based sampling leads to better performance for large seed set sizes, but underperforms for small seed sets.

-Perhaps surprisingly, the same trend occurs even for oracle uncertainty sampling.
-This is noteworthy, since prior work suggests that the failure of uncertainty sampling for small seed set sizes is due to the usage of a meaningless measure of uncertainty, obtained by training a predictor on the small seed set.
-Instead, our results show that uncertainty sampling fails even when using the uncertainty of the Bayes optimal predictor, which highlights a novel failure case of this sampling strategy.
+Perhaps surprisingly, the same trend occurs even for oracle M-AL. This is noteworthy, since prior work suggests that the failure of margin-based sampling for small seed set sizes is due to the usage of a meaningless score: the distance to a potentially very incorrect decision boundary obtained after training a predictor on the small seed set.
+Instead, our results show that margin-based sampling fails even when using the Bayes optimal predictor, which highlights a novel failure case of this sampling strategy.